 Google may also transfer this information to third parties where:

-The website uses a cookie from Twitter, to enable Twitter to identify the Twitter user from the site.
-This cookie is essential for the use of the twitter panel on the site.
-If you would like to read more about how Twitter might use your information, please click here: http://twitter.com/privacy
+Our Website also uses a cookie from Twitter, to enable Twitter to identify the Twitter user from Our Website.
+This cookie is essential for the use of the Twitter panel on our Website.
+If you would like to read more about how Twitter might use your information, please click here: https://twitter.com/privacy

-The website uses a cookie from eDigital Research Plc, to enable eDigital Research Plc to identify whether or not you have taken part in a survey run by Poundland previously through eDigital Research Plc.
+Our Website also uses a cookie from eDigital Research Plc, to enable eDigital Research Plc to identify whether or not you have taken part in a survey run by Poundland previously through eDigital Research Plc.
 If you disable this cookie you may be prompted to take a survey more than once.
-If you would like to read more about how eDigital Research Plc might use your information, please click here: http://www.edigitalresearch.com/static/privacy
+If you would like to read more about how eDigital Research Plc might use your information, please click here: https://www.edigitalresearch.com/static/privacy

 Can I opt out of cookies?

 You may block cookies by activating the setting on your browser or from the site which allows you to refuse some or all cookies.
-Please note that if you do this to block all cookies (including essential cookies), you may not be able to use the full functionality of the website.
+Please note that if you do this to block all cookies (including essential cookies), you may not be able to use the full functionality of Our Website.

 To stay up to date on all the latest news, find us on